spatie/laravel-blade-x/README.md

 <my-alert type="error" :message="$message" />
 ```

-You can place the content of that alert in a simple blade view that needs to be [registered](https://github.com/spatie/laravel-blade-x#usage) before using the `my-alert` component.
+You can place the content of that alert in a simple Blade view that needs to be [registered](https://github.com/spatie/laravel-blade-x#usage) before using the `my-alert` component.

 ```blade
 {{-- resources/views/components/myAlert.blade.php --}}